vishrantgupta/protobuf-multimodule-java-converter/README.md

 `mvn clean install`

-Please note the directory structure:
+Please note the directory structure, where you have to place the proto files (you are create a subfolder):

 <pre>
 src